garethltm/obsibrain/COMPSCI361 - Machine Learning/Decision Trees.md

 - For internal nodes: not the best choice
 What happens if no simple rule improves accuracy?
-- this doesn't necessarily mean we should stop - it might just mean that it is just a split
+- this doesn't necessarily mean we should stop - it might just mean that it is just a split Most common score in practice is "information gain"
+- Choose the split that decreases [[entropy]] of labels the most

 Related to: [[COMPSCI367 - Artificial Intelligence/week11/Decision Trees|Decision Trees]]